 Like all our treks the "Titans" has been fully thought through and is tried and trusted - timings are based on individual bookings and allow for amendments and short cuts if necessary for any reason.
-We have detailed maps, which are difficult to obtain outside Morocco, and a wealth of experience in these areas so feel free to contact us to discuss your individual requirements.
+We have a wealth of experience in these areas so feel free to contact us to discuss your individual requirements.

 NB: The months from December through to mid-April could possibly preclude the Toubkal summit climb due to sudden, heavy snowfalls.
 We shall advise you of adverse climatic conditions and alternate nearby peak climb - Jbel Aguelzim (3547m) prior to your setting out from Marrakech

 All our holidays are tailor-made so the ultimate cost of each trek is based upon:

 IT IS RECOMMENDED THAT YOU BRING (depending upon season): good walking boots; sleeping bag (3 seasons); waterproofs and fleece/duvet jackets, hats, balaclavas or ear muffs; gloves; rambler or ski pole; personal toiletries; small First Aid kit, thermal underwear (Dec-May); day pack; filled water bottles; torch and batteries (LED head torches are excellent), penknife (remember not to pack in hand baggage for flight); towel, sunscreen, insect repellent, hygienic wipes, nibbles and/or dried fruit.
 Drinking chocolate if preferred to tea and coffee, camping mug (otherwise it is small Moroccan tea glasses for everything), energy sweets and toilet rolls could come in handy!